Tight end: Origins

+The modern position

-Still, tight ends remained primarily blockers lined up next to an offensive tackle and given short to medium drag routes.
-Starting in 1980 the Air Coryell offense began using tight end Kellen Winslow in wide receiver-type routes.
+Even with the emergence of star tight ends as receivers, the rush-heavy offenses of the 1960s through the early 1980s NFL saw tight ends continue to remain primarily blockers lined up next to an offensive tackle and given short to medium drag routes.
+Starting in 1980, the Air Coryell offense began using tight end Kellen Winslow in wide receiver-type routes.
 Winslow was lined up wide, in the slot against a smaller cornerback, or put in motion to avoid being jammed at the line.
-Defenses would cover him with either a strong safety or a linebacker, as zone defenses were less popular.
+Defenses would cover him with either a strong safety or a linebacker, because zone defenses were less popular.
 Strong safeties in those times also were favored for their run defense over coverage speed.
 Providing them another defender to help cover Winslow opened up holes for other receivers.
 Winslow would line up unpredictably in any formation, variously in a three point blocking stance, two point receiver's stance, or put in motion like a flanker or offensive back.
-Head coach Jon Gruden referred to such multi-dimensional tight ends as "jokers", calling Winslow the first ever in the NFL.
+2000s Head coach Jon Gruden referred to such multi-dimensional tight ends as "jokers", calling Winslow the first ever in the NFL.
 Patriots head coach Bill Belichick notes that the pass-catching tight ends that get paid the most are "all direct descendants of Kellen Winslow", and there are fewer tight ends now that can block on the line.

 In the 1990s, Shannon Sharpe's athletic prowess as a route-runner helped change the way tight ends were used by teams.
 Consistently double-covered as a receiver, he became the first tight end in NFL history to rack up over 10,000 career receiving yards.
 Tony Gonzalez and Antonio Gates, who both played basketball in college, pushed the position toward wide receiver speed and power forward strength and wingspan.
 At 6'6" Rob Gronkowski brought height, setting single-season tight end records in 2011 with 17 touchdowns—breaking Gates's and Vernon Davis's record of 13—and 1,327 receiving yards, surpassing Winslow's record of 1,290.
 Jimmy Graham that season also passed Winslow with 1,310 yards.
 Six of the NFL's 15 players with the most receptions that year were tight ends, the most in NFL history.
 Previous seasons usually had at most one or two ranked in the top.

 Tight ends generally hit their peak between the ages of 25 and 30.